gumaerc-testorg/11-350-spring-2023/content/pages/calendar.md

 ## Session 19: BUS 5 Boston Properties: Measuring and Implementing Portfolio Sustainability \[ZT\]

-Understand the capital market’s influence on the behavior of long-term core asset investors, owners and operators
+Understand the capital market’s influence on the behavior of long-term core asset investors, owners and operators.

 As sustainability becomes an integral part of company strategy, how to set up a framework to define, measure, report and manage sustainability performance.